Power factor: Correction of non-linear loads

-Active PFC

 Active PFC is the use of power electronics to change the waveform of current drawn by a load to improve the power factor.
-Some types of the active PFC are buck, boost, buck-boost and synchronous condenser.
+Some types of the active PFC are buck, boost, buck–boost and synchronous condenser.
 Active power factor correction can be single-stage or multi-stage.
 In the case of a switched-mode power supply, a boost converter is inserted between the bridge rectifier and the main input capacitors.
 The boost converter attempts to maintain a constant voltage at its output while drawing a current that is always in phase with and at the same frequency as the line voltage.
 Another switched-mode converter inside the power supply produces the desired output voltage from the DC bus.
 This approach requires additional semiconductor switches and control electronics but permits cheaper and smaller passive components.
 It is frequently used in practice.
 For a three-phase SMPS, the Vienna rectifier configuration may be used to substantially improve the power factor.
 SMPSs with passive PFC can achieve power factor of about 0.7–0.75, SMPSs with active PFC, up to 0.99 power factor, while a SMPS without any power factor correction have a power factor of only about 0.55–0.65.
 Due to their very wide input voltage range, many power supplies with active PFC can automatically adjust to operate on AC power from about 100 V (Japan) to 240 V (Europe).
-That feature is particularly welcome in power supplies for laptops.

-Dynamic PFC

 Dynamic power factor correction (DPFC), sometimes referred to as real-time power factor correction, is used for electrical stabilization in cases of rapid load changes (e.g. at large manufacturing sites).
 DPFC is useful when standard power factor correction would cause over or under correction.
 DPFC uses semiconductor switches, typically thyristors, to quickly connect and disconnect capacitors or inductors to improve power factor.